TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 of discussion in formal languages, another process, denoted by Y. Tau is the case where X=Y.
 To put it even more shortly: Tau, is a discussion about Tau.
-In particular, Tau is a machine-aided process ofunderstanding each other.
+In particular, Tau is a machine-aided process of understanding each other.
 Agoras is a network with a cryptocurrency^1 to be implemented over Tau allowing the following features:

 - Self-Definition: Built over the Tau technology, Agoras is a software effectively controlled by its many users.
-- Knowledge Economy: Leveraging Tau’s knowledge representation and collab- orative formalization features in order to allow knowledge owners and creators to offer it for paid usage, as well as for knowledge seekers to efficiently locate and purchase knowledge.
+- Knowledge Economy: Leveraging Tau’s knowledge representation and collaborative formalization features in order to allow knowledge owners and creators to offer it for paid usage, as well as for knowledge seekers to efficiently locate and purchase knowledge.
 - Computational Resources Market: The ability to rent and rent-out forms